 - the terms of reference for the Competence Review.
 This will give the detail of the review’s focus, and the activities to be undertaken in order to assess competence.

-The psychologist is given a reasonable opportunity to make written submissions and be heard (oral submissions) on the matter, either personally or by their representative.
+The psychologist is given a reasonable opportunity to make written submissions and be heard (i.e. to make oral submissions) on the matter, either personally or by their representative.
 If heard personally, the psychologist is entitled to have a support person present.

 The psychologist is notified of the planned activities, and a suitable time and place is arranged with the psychologist and any other necessary parties.
-This practical component of the review may take from half a day to a full day (or more) depending on the breadth of the problem.
-The psychologist will have an opportunity to be heard on the matter, either personally or by his or her representative.
+This practical component of the review may take from a half-day to a full day or more, depending on the breadth of the problem.
+The psychologist will have an opportunity to be heard on the matter, either personally or by their representative.
 The psychologist is entitled to have a support person present.

-What can a review decide and what happents next ?
+What can a Competence Review decide, and what happens next?

 Within a month of conducting the review, the CRP will submit a written report to the Board with a recommendation that the psychologist either meets or does not meet the required standard of competence.